WolfLycanorcant/TooDone/README.md

-2. OR fill in the premade fields by clicking on the setup button in the app to add your api keys
+2. OR fill in the premade app fields by clicking on the setup button in the app to add your api keys

 ## Usage